What is jet?

 After an Easterly gale in winter when there are big tides is therefore the best time.
 Obviously you need to be there as the tide is going out.

 Unfortunately we can get several years when we do not get these ideal conditions.
 However you can still find jet throughout the year anywhere you can see patches of coal washed up.
+I have found odd pieces many weeks after there was any rough weather.

 Do read our section on beachcombing and read about wash ups.
 There is some useful information there.